Chorlton Good Neighbours (CGN) is a neighbourhood care group working in the Chorlton, Chorlton Park and Whalley Range wards in Manchester

 - Local older people – mainly from Chorlton, Chorlton Park and the Whalley Range area.

-- Our users often have little or no local family support.
+- Our users often have little or no local family and need support to engage in activities to remain independent

-- The majority of our users are women, however, we are encouraging more older men to get involved through a project which specifically targets them.
+- The majority of our users are women, but more older men are getting involved as we broaden the range of activities

 What do our volunteers do?